A sewage spill polluted oyster beds in SC town. Some residents worry about the fix.

 At the same time, sewer mishaps haven't stopped.

 Hollywood resident Andrea Williams has been experiencing sewer backups at her home on Highway 162 for the past two years.
-She said there's typically a sewage spill on her property about once a month, but it's more often during the rainy season.
+She said there's typically a sewage spill on her property about once a month, but it occurs more often during the rainy season.

 At first, raw effluent was spewing directly into her house, but she eventually took the cap off of a pipe connection in her front yard to let the overflow release there.
 It's still getting under her home, which is raised on bricks, and she worries about the livestock she keeps in her back yard: seven goats, six ducks and 10 chickens.

-Attempts to resolve the issue with the town — by cleaning the surrounding pipes and working on a nearby pump station — haven't resolved the issue yet.
+Attempts to resolve the issue with the town — by cleaning the surrounding pipes and working on a nearby pump station — haven't worked to date.

 "Their plan's going to take years," she said.
 "I can't go through this for another year."